 Roya Farzaneh leads a versatile career as a solo, chamber, and orchestral musician.
-She holds the position of principal flutist with the Johnson City Symphony Orchestra and serves as the 2nd flute for the Symphony of the Mountains.
-She frequently performs with many regional orchestras including the Rock Hill Symphony, Long Bay Symphony, Aiken Symphony, South Carolina Philharmonic, and has previously performed with the Guelph Symphony Orchestra in Ontario.
+She serves as principal flutist with the Johnson City Symphony Orchestra, second flute for the Symphony of the Mountains, and acting second flute/piccolo of the Brevard Philharmonic.
+She has frequently performed with many regional orchestras including the Rock Hill Symphony, Long Bay Symphony, Aiken Symphony, South Carolina Philharmonic, and has previously served as second flute with the Guelph Symphony Orchestra in Ontario, Canada.

 Farzaneh's artistic accomplishments have earned her recognition as a prize winner or finalist in numerous renowned solo flute competitions, including the Raleigh Area Flute Society, the Texas Flute Society's Myrna Brown Artist Competition, the Central Ohio Flute Association, the South Carolina Flute Society, the Flute Society of Kentucky, the Northeast Ohio Tuesday Musical Association, and the National Flute Association.
 Her summer engagements have included the National Music Festival, Hot Springs Music Festival, the Monteux School, and Blue Lake Fine Arts Camp.